"When you can’t go back, you have to worry only about the best way of moving forward."

 It’s the start of the second half of 2020, pandemic-induced shutdowns are lasting longer than most businesses initially thought they would, and the rate of infection in the U.S. is getting worse, not better.
 Although the world will get back to “normal” at some point, it’s going to be a while.

-First, here’s why we believe we are most likely still in the early phase of this downturn:
+First, here’s why we believe we are most likely still in the early phase of this economic recession:

 Of course, those who make predictions run the risk that history will prove them wrong.
 For example: